-Our approach to reducing emissions in each activity sector is guided by the following goals:
+Our approach is guided by the following goals:

-- protect air quality through the reduction of criteria air contaminants such sulphur oxide, nitrous oxides, and particulate matter emissions
+- protect air quality through the reduction of criteria air contaminants such as sulphur oxides, nitrogen oxides, and particulate matter emissions

-- reduce port contributions to climate change through reduction in greenhouse gases, and develop coordinated climate change adaptation plans for infrastructure and ecosystems
+- reduce port contributions to climate change through reduction in greenhouse gas emissions and black carbon

-- promote a culture of continuous improvement and energy conservation throughout the port, with a focus on transitioning industry toward renewable energy and clean technologies
+- promote a culture of continuous improvement and energy conservation throughout the port, with a focus on operational efficiency and clean technologies

 - collaborate with government and industry on the development of goals and objectives, performance monitoring, and progress reporting